Brexit & Travel Insurance

 If you're an American citizen traveling to the UK and then onto the EU post-Brexit, you do not have to buy two separate travel insurance policies.
 Travel insurance will cover multiple destinations visited over the course of one trip.
 Brexit won't matter for your trip.

-It's hard to predict the impact on US travelers.
+When the transition period ends, there may possibly be some travel disruptions.
 Right now, we are recommending that those with upcoming travel plans to the UK or any other country in the EU consider a comprehensive travel insurance plan that offers travel delay coverage for any delay of a common carrier.
 This may help, in case of any flight delays.
 But, it could be business as usual.
-The overall travel impact of Brexit will become clearer once details are finalized and passengers should check with their airlines regarding any reimbursement options for travel delays and cancellations related to Brexit.
+The overall travel impact of Brexit will become clearer once the transition is finalized and passengers should check with their airlines regarding any reimbursement options for travel delays and cancellations related to Brexit.

 Those who may have concerns over the potential travel implications can also request a travel insurance plan that includes Cancel For Any Reason (CFAR).
 This is an optional travel insurance benefit available on some of the plans available from InsureMyTrip.